 Supporting UT Austin’s priorities to increase self-awareness of diversity and promote inclusion, Division staffmembers completed the Qualifying Seminar for Intercultural Development Inventory (IDI®) Administrators and a council was created.
 They offer training to Division staff and campus partners.

-Dr. Lilly is partnering with Executive Vice President and Provost Maurie McInnis to lead this new initiative.
 The working group consists of faculty, staff, students and units across campus who will identify and find solutions to increase campus-wide support for first-generation Longhorns.

 Dinner with 16 Longhorns

 Hosted in partnership with the Office of the University Ombuds, Dinner with 16 Longhorns brings 16 students from across campus together to create a space for genuine dialogue over dinner.
-The event takes place twice a year.